peterkuma/ds-format/docs/_includes/cmd_ds.md

 Options:

+- `-F`: Interpret variable, dimension and attribute names as fixed strings, not glob patterns.
 - `--help`: Show this help message or help for a command.
 - `--version`: Print the version number and exit.